Chwiggy/thesis_bachelor/src/thesis.typ

         - statistical routing data based on conveyal engine @conway_evidencetransit
     === Research Question
       - How temporal variability in transit accessibility maps on to spatial usage patterns?
+      - are cities really better connected? edge times?
+      - are rural areas always worse off in connections or are there times when it's actual actions?

   == Related Work
     - Network Centrality Measures